assely/documentation/column.md

 <a name="profile-column"></a>
 ### [Profile Column](#profile-column)

-Profile column allows for presenting metadata values of your users profiles.
+Profile column allows for presenting metadata values of your user's profiles.
 It requires two arguments.
 First is desired taxonomy classname, second is a [field depth path](#pulling-out-fields-with-dot-notation) in "dot" notation.

 ```php
 Column::profile($profile, $field);